qpov/qt/Privacy Policy.md

 **Effective Date:** *23.10.2024*

-This Privacy Policy explains how your information is collected, used, and protected when you use the Discord bot ("Bot") that creates voice channels for users on a Discord server.
+This Privacy Policy explains how your information is collected, used, and protected when you use the Discord bot ("qt") that creates voice channels for users on a Discord server.

 ## Table of Contents